 In this day and age, you’re not just designing one UI for your mobile app design.
 With the advent of tablets, and phones of all shapes and sizes, your UI design will need to adapt to many different screen resolutions (see here for a V-Play Guide on how to support multiple screen sizes & screen densities with a single source code).

 Take that into consideration and you won’t fall victim to any nasty surprises when you test out your app on different devices.

 3. Get the Orientation Right for Your Mobile App Design

 This is a problem unique to mobile development.
 You should decide early on if your app will support multiple orientations or just portrait or landscape.
 This will help you to make better decisions when it comes to other UI factors.

 If you already know how you’ll orientate your app, what devices you’ll support and what platforms you’ll target, then you’ve gotten your most basic UI decisions out of the way.

 One of the simplest things to get right when designing your user interface is consistency.
 A consistent UI can be understood by people all over the world, whether it’s a home button or a set of traffic lights.

 If you have 3 blue home buttons in your app and 1 red home button, you’ll quickly succeed in confusing your user.
-Keep things simple; visual cues such as colors, shapes and fonts need to be consistent within your UI.
+For your mobile app design keep things simple; visual cues such as colors, shapes and fonts need to be consistent within your UI.

 5. Design for Users, Not Yourself